AnasWagih25/Esp32CAM_Object-Detection-Model/README.md

 # 🧠 ESP32-CAM Object Detection with Edge Impulse

-This project demonstrates real-time object detection using an **ESP32-CAM** and a model trained on **Edge Impulse**.
+This project demonstrates real-time object detection using an **ESP32-CAM** and a model trained on **Edge Impulse: https://studio.edgeimpulse.com/public/686200/live**.
 The model identifies six object classes and runs directly on the ESP32-CAM using an exported Arduino library.

 ## 🎯 Model Overview